kauruus/kauruus.github.io/posts/2022/12/29-high-hpet-cpu-usage.md

 # {{ title }}

-After I [built swoole-cli](/posts/2022/12/28-build-swoole-cli-for-old-machines/), I did't some benchmark to see how it performs.
+After I [built swoole-cli](/posts/2022/12/28-build-swoole-cli-for-old-machines/), I did some benchmark to see how it performs.

 I tried `wrk` and `wrk2`, and found that `wrk2` performs much wrost than `wrk`.